 Deciphering the NFT phenomenon

-These tokens can be issued to assign to a specific owner, an existing physical asset or a digital creation.
+These tokens can be issued to be assigned to a specific owner, an existing physical asset, or a digital creation.
 Ownership is unique because no one can imitate it.
-Anyone can decide to create, buy or sell.
-NFTs are mainly created on Ethereum, a platform smart contracts and smart digital contracts.
+Anyone can decide to create, buy, or sell.
+NFTs are primarily created on Ethereum, a platform smart contracts and smart digital contracts.

-NFTs are therefore a kind of digital object with a series of pieces of information associated with the blockchain, which serve both to identify it and to provide proof of its origin.
+NFTs are therefore a kind of digital object with a series of information that are associated with the blockchain, and which serve both to identify it and to provide proof of its origin.

 What are NFTs used for?

-- NFTs have been used to sell artwork, and celebrities have also started publishing their own NFTs.
+- NFTs have been used to sell artwork, and celebrities have also started releasing their own NFTs.

 - NFTs are used to sell virtual real estate.

-- Because they are built on technology blockchain, NFTs can be traded or sold peer-to-peer without the intervention of a third party.
+- Because they are built on technology Blockchain, NFTs can be traded or sold peer-to-peer without third-party intervention.

 Before creating your NFT, start by creating your Ethereum address and digital wallet.

-You can create an NFT from a work of art (drawing, photo...), a GIF, a song or music, a film, a game card, a tweet (yes!).
+You can create an NFT from a work of art (drawing, photo, etc.), a GIF, a song or music, a film, a game card, a tweet (yes!).

-Once you've created an Ethereum address and uploaded a digital wallet, find the right marketplace for your NFTs.
+Once you've created an Ethereum address and downloaded a digital wallet, find the right marketplace for your NFTs.

 What are the main dedicated platforms?